cunybpl/bplclientR/README.md

 ### Fetch requests
 -------------------

 With the jwt-token cached you can make filterable get requests to any of our list-view urls.
 The fetch_request method performs the request, checks for errors and returns parsed content.
-Any data records will be automatically converted into dataframes and can be retrieved from the resulting list
+Any data records will be automatically converted into dataframes and can be retrieved from the resulting list.

 ```{r}
 # return the building 1033